pierre-prandi/pierre-prandi.github.io/index.md

 ## Pierre Prandi's homepage

-I'm working as a R&D engineer in oceanography from space, and I'm interested in dataViz, so I'll try to post some hopefully interesting material here.
+I'm working as a R&D engineer in oceanography from space, my profesional interest
+* remote sensing of the ocean,
+* optimal interpolation mapping,
+* data viz,
+* statistics and machine learning.

+You can find curriculum [in english](https://www.google.com)